mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### Traefik Ingress Controller with Azure KeyVault CSI integration

 The application is designed to be exposed outside of their AKS cluster.
 Therefore, an Ingress Controller must be deployed, and Traefik is selected.
-Since the ingress controller will be exposing their wildcart TLS certificate, they use the Azure KeyVault CSI Provider to mount their TLS certificate managed and stored in Azure KeyVault so Traefik can use it.
+Since the ingress controller will be exposing a TLS certificate, they use the Azure KeyVault CSI Provider to mount their TLS certificate managed and stored in Azure KeyVault so Traefik can use it.

 ```bash
 # Get the AKS Ingress Controller Managed Identity details